SamadTheTechGuy/US-Shark-Tank-Analysis/README.md

 *  What was the rate of striking a deal with the Investors?
 *  What were the Pitchers Gender by %?
 *  What were the top Industries the Sharks had invested most on?
 Why?
 *  What were the Top 5 Startups with 5 Sharks?
-Why?
 *  How many deals have been successful over the seasons and the number of startups that have had their dream deals?
 *  What were the Top 5 Startups deal valuation?
 *  What was the rate of striking a royalty deal with the Investors?